IT Audit of Business Processes. Better Prevent Than Cure

 As a rule, we get used to the business-processes and feel comfortable in the full conviction that the conventional approach will work without fail.
 The idea of any changes required causes discomfort and negation.
 For this very reason, the businesses (having never admitted a possibility of any eventual failure) risk to face the situation when the urgent solution is required.

-In fact, you would not wait for a severe toothache to spoil your life, but rather visit the dentist regularly.
-Or it would never cross your mind to wait till your car falls to pieces in the middle of the highway - you prefer to have it inspected from the technical point of view on a regular basis.
-The same refers to the business processes.
+In fact, you would not wait for the severe toothache to spoil your life, but rather visit the dentist regularly.
+Or it would never cross your mind to wait till your car falls to pieces in the middle of the highway - you prefer to have it inspected on a regular basis.
+The same refers to the business-processes.
 They need preventive measures as well.

 - the company experiences regular missteps, deadlines for projects/tasks are not always or practically never met, clients are systematically unsatisfied with the outcome, profits are irregular.
 You are aware of the fact, that some process (or more than one) fails, but cannot define which one.

 - it may happen that you know exactly which process is the bottleneck of your business.
 But you have no single idea of the way to remedy the situation, and need someone reliable, who can support you and be entrusted with searching for a solution; or your ideas are ready, but you need someone to check everything and fulfill them in a quality manner and under reasonable time limits.

 - probably, you extend your business, and the company is at the transition phase: scope of work is increasing, staff is growing, products and/or services range is extending.
 The previously used processes are actually satisfactory, but cannot cope with a new flow and volume.
 And you have to find out promptly, in what way they can be optimized.

 - First of the IT audit steps is to study the subject to be audited, i.e. business processes used.

 - we collect general company information: products and/or services offered, staff, any internal procedures and policies, whether they are successfully used in practice, any business internal audit processes and their findings, etc;